kleber-code/ushka/docs/guide/errors.md

 def get_item(item_id: int):
     item = find_item_in_db(item_id)
     if not item:
-        # This will trigger a 404 Not Found response
+        # User asked for something that isn't there.
+Tough luck.
-        raise HTTP_NotFound(message=f"Item with ID {item_id} not found.")
+        raise HTTP_NotFound(message=f"Item with ID {item_id} decided to go on vacation.")

     if not user_has_permission_to_view(item):
-        # This will trigger a 403 Forbidden response
+        # Access denied.
+You shall not pass!
-        raise HTTPError(status_code=403, message="You do not have permission to view this item.")
+        raise HTTPError(status_code=403, message="You lack the proper clearance for this item.")
 ```